adamglenn/ur-admissions/content/articles/my-new-photo-essay.md

       ### Philosophy

-      Markdown is intended to be as easy-to-read and easy-to-write as is feasible. {.bg-wvu-accent--blue-light}
+      Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
+      { class="bg-wvu-accent--blue-light" }

       Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking